Andriiklymiuk/golden-example/README.md

 ### Testing

-Included Postman collections for testing:
+Included Postman collections with requests covered by tests:
-- `users-collection.json`: Tests for user endpoints
+- `users-api.json`: user endpoints
-- `recipes-collection.json`: Tests for recipe endpoints
+- `recipes-api.json`: recipe endpoints
+- `graphql-api.json`: users and recipes graphql methods
+- `fake-api.json`: collection of different api endpoints for fake data

 Import these collections into Postman to test the API endpoints.